Improving compliance with OSH regulations

 - financial support.

 This activity aims to follow up on these findings, by reviewing the types of support available and exploring innovative strategies for supporting compliance.
-Although MSEs are a particular focus, the important role played by larger companies in creating an environment that promotes compliance is also considered.
+Although MSEs are a focus, the important role played by larger companies in creating an environment that promotes compliance is also considered.

 Phases of the research programme